BobanSpasic/MDX_PerfConv/README.md

        -A (filename)    --voiceA2=(filename)  Path to voice bank A2
        -B (filename)    --voiceB2=(filename)  Path to voice bank B2
        -p (filename)    --perf=(filename)     Path to performance file
+       -n (number)      --numbering=(number)  First number for filenames of the output performances

   Parameters are CASE-SENSITIVE